OpenWaterFoundation/owf-learn-aws/mkdocs-project/docs/cdn/cloudfront/public-s3-bucket.md

 </p>**

 The following table lists configuration settings that were changed for this example.
+The `Set` column will be `Yes` if the user creating the distribution needs to add to the field or change the default value themselves.
+Otherwise, `No` indicates the user doesn't need to do anything. `Setting Value` will show what the field or choice value will be.

 **<p style="text-align: center;">
 CloudFront Distribution Example Settings